-Before investing in this type of vacuums, it’s essential to understand the difference between soot, ash, and dust particles.
+Before investing in this type of vacuum, it’s essential to understand the difference between soot, ash, and dust particles.

-Soot and ash are often mistaken for one another, and some people use the terms interchangeably.
+Soot and ash are often mistaken, and some people use the terms interchangeably.
 However, these two are very different.
 Ash and dust particles are relatively harmless.
-Soot, however, is carcinogenic, which is toxic and disrupting for the entire environment.
+Soot, however, is carcinogenic, which is toxic and disrupts the entire environment.
 Since scoot particles are microscopic, it is essential to use soot vacuums to remove them properly and make the air healthy and clean.

 What is the difference between a regular vacuum cleaner and a soot vacuum?